 - 1. From the navigation panel, go to General > AiProtection. - 2.
-From the AiProtection main page, click on the Parental Controls tab.
+From the AiProtection main page, click Parental Controls.

 Web & Apps Filters

 Web & Apps Filters is a feature of Parental Controls that allows you to block access to unwanted web sites or applications.